-Fibreboard manufacturing and sale (Skano Fibreboard OÜ and Suomen Tuulileijona Oy) - manufacture general construction boards based on soft wood fibre boards and interior finishing boards in Pärnu and Püssi factories and wholesale of those boards.
+- Fibreboard manufacturing and sale (Skano Fibreboard OÜ and Suomen Tuulileijona Oy) manufacture general construction boards based on soft wood fibre boards and interior finishing boards in Pärnu and Püssi factories and wholesale of those boards. - Furniture manufacturing and sale (Skano Furniture Factory OÜ) the production and wholesale of household furniture in the factory located in Pärnu. - Furniture retail sale (Skano Furniture OÜ, SIA Skano, UAB Skano LT and TOV Skano Ukraine) retail sales of furniture in Estonia, Latvia, Lithuania and until March 2017 Ukraine (Ukraine retail chain was sold on March 2017).

-The Management Board assesses the performance of operating segments based on operating profit as a primary measure.
-As a secondary measure, the Management Board also reviews sales revenue.
+The Management Board assesses the performance of operating segments based on operating profit and EBITDA as a primary measure.
+As a secondary measure, the Management Board also reviews net revenue.